open-compensation-token-license/octl/octl-whitepaper.md

 The protection of the term open source happens, out of the lack of a trademark or similar, more or less through a a kind of trolling by people citing the definitions of the foundations.

-New types of licensing are not considered to be Open Source by major open source foundations, because they consider the licenses as not free in the spirit of the foundations.
+New types of licensing are not considered to be open source by major open source foundations, because they consider the licenses as not free in the spirit of the foundations.

-Ultimatley, it agrguments boil down to the question if the authors of a software should be granted a monopoly in some niche or if they should surrender all rights that everyone else can exppoit their work and open a competition more easily.
+The key question is if the authors of a software should be granted a monopoly in some niche or if they should surrender all rights that everyone else can exppoit their work and open a competition more easily.

 Ultimately, it is non profit against profit and the old debate if open source is capitalistic of socialistic.